-As per the end of December 2015, the Fund has been operational for over four and one-half years and has shown strong performance over that period.
-Having launched the fund in May 2011 at Euro 100.00 a share, we have made a suite of investments since.
-Again, as we have also seen in 2014, a number of these investments have achieved major value increasing milestones during the past six months.
-As a result, the Net Asset Value per share moved from Euro 184.21 as at 31 December 2014 to Euro 211.92 (plus 15.0%) as at 31 December 2015.
-The Fund recorded a profit for the period of Euro 10.3 million compared to Euro 21.3 million in the prior year.
+As per the end of December 2014, the Fund has been operational for over three years and has shown strong performance over that period.
+Having launched the fund in May 2011 at Euro 100.00 a share, we made a suite of investments since.
+Again, as we have also seen in 2013, a number of these investments have achieved major value increasing milestones during the past twelve months.
+As a result, the Net Asset Value per share moved from Euro 133.95 as at 31 December 2013 to Euro 184.21 (plus 37.5%) as at 31 December 2014.
+The Fund recorded a profit for the period of Euro 21.3 million.
 As outlined in the prospectus, the Fund aims to provide absolute return for its investors.
 The Fund Manager is of the opinion that there is no proper benchmark available, which can be used to evaluate the Fund's performance.
 Therefore, no comparative benchmark data is presented in this report.
-Importantly, we focus to a lesser extent on short term investment opportunities and remain true to our strategy of building a balanced portfolio with investments that offer upside in the mid- to long term (on average 1 to 2 years).
+Importantly, as previously stipulated in our last Director's report, we focus to a lesser extent on short term investment opportunities and remain convinced of our strategy of building a balanced portfolio with investments that offer upside in the mid- to long term (on average 1 to 2 years).
 Our portfolio primarily holds investments in companies that have a market cap below Euro 1 billion.
-As at 31 December 2015 the value of the portfolio amounted to Euro 85.2 million (2014: 51.1 million) holding 18 names (2014: 13 names).
+As at 31 December 2014 the portfolio amounted to Euro 51.1 million, holding 13 names.

 The portfolio consists exclusively of equity (-derived) positions in listed life sciences companies that jointly provide a balanced - yet concentrated - exposure to the sector.
 Investments have been spread across clinical stage of development, disease area, geography, field of technology and business model.
 The majority of the investments in the period were in the area of drug development, combined with investments in innovative diagnostics, medical devices and specialty pharma companies.
 Equity stakes were predominantly below 5% of the portfolio company's outstanding capital, the exact size depending on company specific factors such as liquidity, market capitalization, timing of expected news flow and long term outlook.
 Holding periods consequently varied.
+The vast majority of the investments was in European companies.
+Again, as we have seen in 2013, we were offered to participate in a number of structured investment opportunities, providing additional upside to the fund.
 The monthly reports of the Fund that are published on the Fund's website include the current portfolio composition and also list the top-5 best performing stocks of the respective month.